-Yes, Android Auto has the GPS navigation supported by Google Maps, this will give you voice-guided instructions, estimated time of arrival depending on the traffic of your route, it’ll also give you the option to change your navigation if there is an accident or an obstruction ahead that is causing traffic.
+Yes, Android Auto has GPS navigation supported by Google Maps, this will give you voice-guided instructions, and estimated time of arrival depending on the traffic of your route, it’ll also give you the option to change your navigation if there is an accident or an obstruction ahead that is causing traffic.

 Many people prefer to use the GPS included with Android Auto over their built-in navigation system.
 The navigation apps on Android Auto are constantly being updated with new developments and data whilst you’re driving so you can always be in the know of the traffic around you.